fbpx

 Next, give them their task to pick any song they want, learn the words, and then create a routine around the song.
 You could have dancers, drummers, singers, etc.

-This activity is all about creating relationships and working together and having fun with their peers.
+This activity is all about creating relationships, working together, and having fun with their peers.

 Escape Rooms